KayiLeung/Aa_Boba/README.md

 # BACKGROUND

-"Aa Boba" is a single-player game, which player becomes a boba shop barista called Aa Boba, players need to make boba drink from customers who ordered online.
-Player has three mess up chance before the shop closed.
+"Aa Boba" is a single-player game, in which the player becomes a boba shop barista called Aa Boba.
+Players must make boba drinks for customers who ordered online.
+The player only has three chances to make mistakes before the shop will close forever.

 ## [Live Here!](https://kayileung.github.io/Aa_Boba/)